-- 4.34 The contract management function within Civil Service Pensions is based in Liverpool, where MyCSP is headquartered.
-Its role is to manage MyCSP's service delivery, ensure value for money is being achieved and assist MyCSP in dealing with issues in a timely manner while continuing to improve the services offered to scheme members and employers. - 4.35 Key areas of focus for the year included reducing complaints due to administration error or delay, reviewing business processes to improve end-to-end processing times for members and increasing calculation automation where possible to reduce manual intervention. - 4.36 During 2020-21, MyCSP received 1,826 complaints (2019-20: 3,227), a significant decrease on previous years.
-A total of 316 Internal Dispute Resolution (IDR) stage 1 appeals were received by MyCSP (2019-20: 437) and 356 were resolved during the same period (2019-20: 417).
-Of the resolved cases, 264 were upheld or partly upheld.
-A total of 181 IDR stage 2 appeals were received by Cabinet Office and 177 were resolved during the same period.
-Of the resolved cases, 55 were upheld or partly upheld. - 4.37 Just under half of cases at the second stage of the IDR process were complaints as a result of overpayments, a drop from last year.
-The number of cases where the outcome changes from stage one to stage two of the IDR process remained at approximately the same level as the previous year.
+- 4.32 The contract management function within Civil Service Pensions manages MyCSP's service delivery, ensure value for money is being achieved and assist MyCSP in dealing with issues in a timely manner while continuing to improve the services offered to scheme members and employers. - 4.33 Key areas of focus for the year included reducing complaints due to administration error or delay, reviewing business processes via the Digital by Design project, increase digitalisation and automation to improve end-to-end processing times for members and to provide the ability for members to self-serve.
+The first part of this project is reflected in the rebuild of the Scheme website, which went live in January 2022. - 4.34 During 2021-22, MyCSP received 1,795 complaints (2020-21: 1,826), a significant decrease on previous years.
+A total of 178 Internal Dispute Resolution (IDR) stage 1 appeals were received by MyCSP (2020-21: 316) and 197 were resolved during the same period (2020-21: 356).
+Of the resolved cases, 149 were upheld or partly upheld.
+A total of 128 IDR stage 2 appeals were received by Cabinet Office and 111 were resolved during the same period.
+Of the resolved cases, 48 were upheld or partly upheld. - 4.35 Just under half of cases at the second stage of the IDR process were complaints as a result of overpayments, approximately the same as last year.
+The number of cases where the outcome changes from stage one to stage two of the IDR process was slightly higher (approximately 10%).
+The majority was in relation to a higher compensation award being made.